Dog Friendly Travel to the Isle of Wight

 Your dog is a part of your family so of course you want to bring them with you.
 We welcome accompanied dogs on ALL our ferries, FREE of charge.
 There is no need to pre-book or obtain a ticket.

-We are also pleased to provide a designated pet lounge, complete with bowls of water and complimentary dog biscuits, in the North Lounge on board Red Osprey, Red Falcon and Red Eagle.
+We are also pleased to provide a designated pet lounge, complete with bowls of water, in the North Lounge on board Red Osprey, Red Falcon and Red Eagle.
 This lounge is located on the upper passenger ‘A Deck’ on all three vessels.
-Dog owners sailing via Red Eagle can also access the “Sun Deck”, a covered outdoor lounge perfect for enjoying the outdoors with your dog, rain or shine.
 Dogs are always welcome on the outer passenger decks, which we find is often the most enjoyable space for our 4-legged guests.
 Do consider bringing a coat and enjoy the spectacular exterior views of the Solent alongside your furry friend!

 Please note, as the ferry can be an unfamiliar place, we do have a few rules to help ensure a safe, smooth crossing for you, your dog, and everyone else.